Empire Settlement Act 1922

 The Empire Settlement Act 1922 (12 & 13 Geo.
 5. c.
-13) was a 1922 piece of British legislation to encourage British settlement in its then colonies.
+13) was an act of the Parliament of the United Kingdom passed to encourage British settlement in its then colonies.
 Different groups were encouraged to settle including farm labourers and domestic workers.
 Training was offered as well as help with the cost of transport.

 In 1918 the British Government founded the Government Emigration Committee (later renamed to the Overseas Settlement Committee) to encourage former servicemen to emigrate from the UK to the colonies.
 The idea, as quoted in Parliament in 1952 was:

 "That the migration of population from the United Kingdom to other parts of the Empire was calculated to promote the economic strength and the well-being of the Empire as a whole, and of the United Kingdom in particular, provided that the flow at any time was not in excess of what the industries of the United Kingdom could afford to spare or in excess of what the Dominions could conveniently absorb."

 This was further stated by the Imperial Economic Conference of 1923: